iVantage/grunt-ivantage-cdn-publish/README.md

 namespace in a directory structure mirroring their layout under `cwd`.

 You should also provide asset paths relative to this directory as well.

+#### scp
+Type: `String`
+Default: `scp`

+The "secure copy" command you would like to use.
+For example, windows users may want to use `pscp`.

+#### concurrency
+Type: `Integer`
+Default: `2`

+Assets are send individually as listed in the task config.
+The option controls how many outstanding copy requests you can have open at a time.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).